JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: like this
 NS: you can see int he texture nose
 NS: node
-NS: ther si that little icon tos eelect textures in fron of the name field
+NS: there us that little icon to select textures in front of the name field
 NS: so lick that and select the texture

-JR: i am behind. is the europe thing an image texture node?
+JR: i am behind. is the Europe thing an image texture node?

 NS: no in the node editor window
 NS: [https://gyazo.com/a686620080b4f8574f9e2c13be0b3a2d](https://gyazo.com/a686620080b4f8574f9e2c13be0b3a2d)